-METEORIC-HF: In collaboration with Amgen, we are conducting METEORIC-HF, a second Phase 3 clinical trial intended to evaluate its potential to increase exercise performance.
+METEORIC-HF: We are conducting METEORIC-HF, a second Phase 3 clinical trial intended to evaluate its potential to increase exercise performance.
 Patients are being randomized in a 2:1 fashion to omecamtiv mecarbil, which is started at 25 mg twice daily and titrated to 25, 37.5 or 50 mg twice daily based on the same pharmacokinetics-guided dosing regimen as is used in GALACTIC-HF, or to placebo.
 METEORIC-HF is planned to enroll approximately 270 symptomatic chronic heart failure patients in nine countries.
 The primary endpoint of METEORIC-HF is change in peak oxygen uptake on Cardio-Pulmonary Exercise Testing ("CPET") from baseline to Week 20.
 Secondary endpoints include change in total workload during CPET from baseline to Week 20, change in ventilatory efficiency during CPET from baseline to Week 20 and change in the average daily activity units measured over 2 weeks from baseline to Week 18-20.
-After temporarily suspending enrollment in METEORIC-HF due to the COVID-19 pandemic earlier this year, we resumed enrollment in June.
-We expect to complete enrollment in the second quarter and report results in early 2022.
-After the effective termination of the Amgen Agreement, we will be solely responsible for the conduct of METEORIC-HF.
+After temporarily suspending enrollment in METEORIC-HF due to the COVID-19 pandemic earlier this year, we resumed enrollment in June 2020.
+On June 15, 2021 we announced that patient enrollment had been completed for METEORIC-HF.